Foreign relations of Kenya: Kenya and the Commonwealth of Nations

 Kenya has been a member state of the Commonwealth of Nations since 1963, when it became independent.
 The nation became a republic in the Commonwealth of Nations in 1964.

 Kenya is also a member of the UN and hosts the UN Office in Nairobi, which is the UN Headquarters in Africa.
 The office was established in 1996.

 International trips made by presidents of Kenya

 Uhuru Kenyatta

 Uhuru Kenyatta made a 119 International trips to 52 countries during his presidency.
 The president served two full 5-year terms and made more international official visits than any of his predecessors.
 Kenyatta mainly made a majority of his visits within Africa and also attended various business forums and multi-lateral international events around the world.

 William Ruto

-William Ruto made his first international trip in September of 2022 since he began his presidency on 13 September 2022.
+William Ruto made his first international trip in September 2022 since he began his presidency on 13 September 2022.